MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

 ### Place a 3D model from the 3D toolkit

 You can place a 3D model from the 3D toolkit in the same way you place a 3D part if you added that 3D model to the bin in the PC application.
-If you didn't add the 3D model in the PC application, you can do it directly from the [!include[pn-hololens](../includes/pn-hololens.md)] app:
+If you didn't add the 3D model in the PC application, you can also do it directly from the [!include[pn-hololens](../includes/pn-hololens.md)] app:

 1. Air tap an empty box in the bin (under **3D parts**).